openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 <a name="nextsteps"></a>
 ##Next Steps

+Check out the [opengl tutorial](http://openframeworks.cc/tutorials/graphics/opengl.html), and start playing around with the other primitive modes.

 Go get some other data.
 Make up some new rules.
 Make something weird and share it in the forums!

 For inspiration, check out these projects: